Purpose

 Exclusion Criteria

-• Age ≤6 years or >22 years at time of enrollment - Pregnancy and/or lactation - Female participant of childbearing age unwilling to use an acceptable method of birth control for the duration of the study - Inability to tolerate drug - Unstable medical conditions or significant co-morbid disease that, by the investigator's determination would make the participant unsuitable for enrollment - Participation in any other clinical investigation using an experimental drug within 30 days prior to screening - Intent to participate in another clinical study while participating in this clinical trial - Blood/plasma donation and or blood loss greater than 400 mL within 90 days, or greater than 200 mL within 30 days prior to screening - Known hypersensitivity to any of the formulation components of AT1001. - Abnormal baseline liver function as indicated by AST or ALT ≥3 times the upper limit of normal (ULN), or direct bilirubin ≥2x ULN for age - Abnormal baseline renal function, defined as glomerular filtration rate ≤50 mL/min/1.73m2
+• Age ≤6 years or >50 years at time of enrollment - Pregnancy and/or lactation - Female participant of childbearing age unwilling to use an acceptable method of birth control for the duration of the study - Inability to tolerate drug - Unstable medical conditions or significant co-morbid disease that, by the investigator's determination would make the participant unsuitable for enrollment - Participation in any other clinical investigation using an experimental drug within 30 days prior to screening - Intent to participate in another clinical study while participating in this clinical trial - Blood/plasma donation and or blood loss greater than 400 mL within 90 days, or greater than 200 mL within 30 days prior to screening - Known hypersensitivity to any of the formulation components of AT1001. - Abnormal baseline liver function as indicated by AST or ALT ≥3 times the upper limit of normal (ULN), or total bilirubin ≥2x ULN for age - Abnormal baseline renal function, defined as glomerular filtration rate ≤50 mL/min/1.73m2

 Study Design